 While assets in the parents' names (assuming a dependent student) and the student's name are reported on FAFSA forms, assets in other relatives' names are not reported .
 Of particular importance to us is that the asset value of 529s in grandparents' names are not reported on FAFSA forms.
 However, withdrawals from non relatives' 529s do count as untaxed income for the purposes of FAFSA

 There is a 2 year delay between realizing income and having it affect FAFSA.
 Specifically, for the 2018-2019 school year, income from 2016 is what is reported on the FAFSA.
 This includes untaxed sources of income, such as withdrawals from relatives' 529s.

 Actionable takeaway: See if a grandparent is willing to open a 529 for your student and use that in the third calendar year of school (so for a student starting in Fall 2018, start using grandparents 529s in 2020, because in the student's senior year of 2021-2022, 2019 income is reported).
 The ideal case is if the parent has no 529s in lieu of the grandparent having them.

 Note: This can work with any other relative like aunts and uncles, but it's most common to find grandparents willing to pitch in for college costs.

 Student Assets and Income are Assessed at a Much Higher Rate than Parental Assets

-Retirement Account Contributions Are Added Back to Income
+Pre-Tax Retirement Account Contributions Are Added Back to Income

+While pre-tax (traditional) retirement account contributions reduce the income reported on your tax forms, they do not reduce the income reported on FAFSA.
 But remember, the asset value of these accounts doesn't get assessed for FAFSA.
 If you saved this in a taxable brokerage or bank account, you'd be assessed again for the asset value.

-Actionable takeaway: Use your retirement accounts
+Actionable takeaway: You should still use your retirement accounts.